 My name is Seth Blais, and I am a person in recovery from a Substance Use Disorder.
-I have personally struggled with the misuse of drugs and alcohol for more than a decade.
 I think it’s important to openly and honestly share my experience, and I’m fortunate to be in a position where I feel comfortable doing so.

 Over a period of ten years, I experienced many personal failures and major consequences because of my substance use.
 During this time, I was [mostly] successful at hiding my use from everyone around me.
 As an entrepreneur and salesperson, I worked hard to maintain the appearance of success.
 I never seemed able to reach out for help or be fully honest with myself and those who cared about me.
 I eventually found myself divorced, bankrupt, suicidal and living in a sober house.

 Today, much of my time is spent reaching out to peers who also struggle with Substance Use Disorders.
 I volunteer with several recovery-focused organizations and advocate for those still struggling.
 Because of my recovery, I now also serve on the board of directors for a non-profit residential treatment program, volunteer as a peer recovery coach, and share my story with others through writing and speaking.

 The idea behind this blog is to share my personal experience, honestly and with purpose.
 I don’t believe there should be a negative stigma attached to being a person in recovery, and there should be no shame in asking for help.
 If I’m going to make that statement, I feel that I also need to be willing to raise my hand and identify as someone with a Substance Use Disorder.